Make an Appointment

 A protuberant abdomen can be a cause of distress for men and women alike.
 It can be the result of excess fat, weak abdominal muscles, pregnancy, or loose skin that has been over stretched and no longer responds to diet and exercise.
 For those who experienced a massive weight loss, their only alternative to loose, overhanging skin is tummy tuck surgery.

-Tummy Tuck surgery was the fourth most common surgery among women in the U.S. in the year 2006 (American Society for Aesthetic Plastic Surgery), behind Breast Augmentation, Liposuction and Eyelid Surgery (Blepharoplasty).
+Tummy Tuck surgery was the fifth most common surgery among women in the U.S. in the year 2020 (American Society for Aesthetic Plastic Surgery), behind Breast Augmentation, Liposuction and Eyelid Surgery (Blepharoplasty) and Nose.

 While a person who has undergone a tummy tuck in a healthy state may take as little as two weeks to recover, less fit patients may take significantly longer.
 The first few hours post tummy tuck surgery will be spent in the recovery room to adjust to the new antibiotics and painkillers.
 The antibiotics must be taken regularly and on time, to avoid infection.
 The patient must watch for fever that develops afterward, as this may be a sign of an infection.